ReubenHawley/Tradingview_bot/README.md

 > Automate trading using the alerts webhook on tradingview.
 ---
 __Description__
->Autobot scans a relevant labeled inbox for alerts from tradingview
+> Captures alerts on the webhook
->these alerts are then checked for any trade execution paramters (AAA + ZZZ)
+> These alerts are then parsed and checked for any trade execution paramters
->after successfully executing the trade, you will receive a notification email with the trade details
+> After successfully executing the trade, it will immediately place a counter trade
->should a trade be unsuccessful, it will reattempt to submit it again
+> should a trade be unsuccessful, it will reattempt to submit it again
->after execution the alert email is deleted

 ------------------------------------------------------------------------------------------------------------------------
 __DISCLAIMER:__